 Sports, dance & exercise

-Enrichment doesn’t have to be only about the “brain” and can also be about the body.
+Enrichment doesn’t have to be only about the “brain,” in which something like esports coaching might be a perfect fit, it and can also be about the body.
 Not to mention that exercise does both very good, and can certainly benefit the mind as well.

 Now, this could really be any sport, but I’m trying to keep in mind the fact that many kids are still stuck at home, and often on their own.
 So, basketball is one of the easier sports for kids to play at length on their own.